 A very attractive introductory period for your balance transfer: 0% introductory APR on balance transfers for 18 months.
 In addition, you receive 0% introductory APR on purchases for 6 months.
 The ongoing interest rate is a relatively low 10.99% to 22.99%.
 There is a 3% balance transfer fee.
 This card also comes with a rewards program.
 Cardholders receive 1% cash back on all purchases, but also 5% cash back in certain categories that change each quarter up to a certain amount.
 From January through March 2015, cardholders can earn 5% cash back on gas and ground transportation up to $1,500 in purchases.
 There is no annual fee on this card.
 Discover provides their cardholders with their free FICO score online and on their monthly statement.

 The Platinum Prestige card offers a 0% introductory APR on the amount you transfer as well as all purchases until May 2016, 15 months from now.
 After that, the ongoing rate will be a relatively low 10.9% to 18.9% variable APR.
 There is a 3% balance transfer fee.
 This card does not have an annual fee or any foreign transaction fees.

 This card has one of the best introductory offers in terms of APR.
-The Citi Simplicity card has a 0% introductory APR for 18 months on both purchases and balance transfers.
-Then, an ongoing variable APR between 12.99% and 22.99% .
-There is a 3% balance transfer fee.
+The Citi Simplicity card has a 0% introductory APR for 12 months on purchases and for 21 months on balance transfers, as long as the transfer is made within the first four months of being a cardholder.
+Then, an ongoing APR between 14.74% - 24.74% (Variable).
+There is a 5% balance transfer fee.
 This card is rather unique in the industry in that it has no annual fee, no late fee and no penalty rate.